RDFLib/timefuncs/README.md

 ## Installation
-Normal installation e.g. from PyPI: `pip install timefuncs`.
+Normal Python package installation e.g. from PyPI: `pip install timefuncs`.

-This package's only dependency is [RDFlib](https://pypi.org/project/rdflib/).
+This package's only non-standard dependency is [RDFlib](https://pypi.org/project/rdflib/).

 ## Use